-5.8 Withdrawal of Formal Complaint or Allegations
+2.9.7 Withdrawal or Dismissal of Formal Complaint or Allegations

 The Title IX regulations require the University to dismiss a Formal Complaint or allegation in the instance when the investigation proves that the charge falls outside of the jurisdictional scope of Title IX.
-The Formal Complaint or allegation must be dismissed even if the investigation shows that the Prohibited Conduct may have occurred.
+The Formal Complaint or allegation must be dismissed even if the investigation proves that the Prohibited Conduct occurred.
 The University may refer the Formal Complaint and the investigation report to an alternative policy, Code of Conduct, or University official.

 The Complainant may request to withdraw the Formal Complaint or allegations within a Formal Complaint at any time before the determination made by the hearing panel.
 Either request must be made in writing to the Title IX Program Officer.
 The Title IX Program Officer will consider whether to approve or deny these requests, and will strongly consider the Complainant’s request.

 Similarly, the University may withdraw or dismiss an allegation or Formal Complaint at any time before a hearing when the Complainant or witness refuses to participate in the investigation or hearing, the Respondent permanently separates from the University, or the investigation uncovers that the University does not have control over the Respondent and is unable to issue impose discipline on the Respondent.